hytromo/python-digitalocean-ssh/README.md

     "hostPrefix": "do-prod-"
 }
 ```
-*Note*: This is the simplest possible configuration file, for more options, read on.
+*Note*: This is the simplest possible configuration file that uses the same key for every droplet and the droplet name as `Host`, for more options, read on.

 1. Generate a new personal DO API read-only access token [here](https://cloud.digitalocean.com/account/api/tokens)
 2. `hostPrefix` is what prefix to add in the `Host` key in your ssh config for each droplet loaded through this configuration, can be anything you want